drojaazu/suddendesu/content/entry/debug-leftovers-in-dark-seal-2-wizard-fire/index.md

 # Pause Game

-This is clearly another debug leftover, and it only half works in the final version.
-Like the debug text above, this function was disabled in the code by an RTS at the beginning of the subroutine, which is at 0x1E0B0.
+The next debug function is at 0x1E0B0, though it only half works in the final version.
 It simply pauses the game and displays some debugging number:

 ![](img/darkseal2_pause.png)